Complaints and suggestions

 What happens when I make a complaint?

-Once a complaint has been received, you will be contacted by the member of the customer experience team responsible for reviewing it.
-You will receive a response within ten working days from the date the complaint is received.
+Once a complaint has been received, the Engagement Team (who are responsible for reviewing it) will contact you.
+You’ll receive a response within ten working days from the date the complaint is received.

 Complaint Review Panel

-If you remain dissatisfied with customer experience team’s decision you may request that a complaint panel review it.
-You must do this within 21 days of receiving the team’s response.
+If you remain dissatisfied with the decision you may request that a complaint panel review it.
+You must do this within 21 days of receiving the Engagement Team’s response.

 If you wish to attend the panel meeting yourself, we will agree a date and time with you.

-You can have an advocate (such as a friend, local councillor, MP or solicitor) attend the panel meeting with you, but if you (or your legal representative) then start court proceedings against Catalyst your case will not continue to be dealt with under the complaints procedure.
+You can have an advocate (such as a friend, local councillor or MP) attend the panel meeting with you, but if you (or your legal representative) then start court proceedings against Catalyst your case will not continue to be dealt with under the complaints procedure.

 Following the hearing, the panel will write to you within ten working days giving their decision.